Alskedaske/OSCP-notes/Report writing.md

   - First: short description of what the vulnerability is, why it is dangerous, what can be accomplished
   - Second: evidence (simple: in text, more complex: appendix)
   - Third: remediation advice: detailed enough so that it can be implemented acceptably by the client (no excessive cost/culturally inappropriate)

+Important:
+- Avoid broad solutions
+- Make solutions concrete and practical
+- Each step should be 1 solution, not multiple steps in 1 solution

+### Appendices, Further Information, and References
+Anything that does not fit anywhere else/too long/too detailed

+Appendix: if it is necessary for the report but would break the flow of the page

+Further information: Not necessary but could provide value (article with in-depth description of vulnerability, standards to follow for remediation, etc.)

+References: sources